 The Hillside and Environmentally Sensitive Areas Designation is for areas of the community, including within the annexation declaration, that have limited developmental potential.
 These areas typically include, but are not limited to, areas with steep slopes, unique soils, drainages, and other natural conditions.
 To preserve the natural look of the hillside, the City encourages minimal disturbance on each building lot and requires a clear area around homes and other structures to create a defensible space for fire protection.
 This designation does allow for grazing animals and/or other animal rights on large parcels.
 Consideration should be given to the types and number of animals to minimize impact on native vegetation and wildlife habitat and activity.
-To minimize development in these areas will require extensive environmental review.
+To minimize development impact and maximize use of land, clustered home sites are recommended.
+Any development in these areas will require extensive environmental review.
 Zoning designations in these areas include the Critical Environmental (CE-2 and CE-3) and the Hillside Residential (HR-1) Zones.